winsontan520/Android-WVersionManager/README.md

 ## Features
 - Show Alert Dialog with new update content and 3 options button: update now, remind me later and ignore this version.
+- Callback to implement your own custom logic
-- Show ALert Dialog to prompt user ask for rating
+- Show Alert Dialog to prompt user ask for rating
 - Few lines of code to implement.

+## Changelog
+- v1.1 Ask for rating
+- v1.2 Add OnReceive callback when response

 ## Screenshots
 ![Screenshot](https://github.com/winsontan520/Android-WVersionManager/raw/master/image.png)